Kentucky Water Quality at a Glance

 Statewide Compliance and Testing

-• Overall Compliance: The majority of Kentucky’s 400+ public water systems meet federal Safe Drinking Water Act standards, though fewer than 10% of systems have PFAS levels above new EPA maximum limits requiring treatment upgrades by 2029.
+- Overall Compliance: Kentucky leads nationally in drinking water compliance with 435 public water systems meeting federal Safe Drinking Water Act standards.
+Fewer than 10% of systems have PFAS levels above new EPA maximum limits, demonstrating strong overall water quality management.

-• Infrastructure Investment: Over $22 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Kentucky specifically for addressing PFAS contamination and supporting small and disadvantaged communities.
+- Infrastructure Investment: Over $22 million in federal funding through the Bipartisan Infrastructure Law has been allocated to Kentucky specifically for addressing PFAS contamination through the Emerging Contaminants in Small or Disadvantaged Communities Grant Program.

 Major Water Sources and Challenges